 FireHydrant enables you to configure channels that automatically receive incident notifications.
 You can do this by adding a "Notify Channel" step to your Runbook for a given incident.

-Assigning Incident roles
+Assigning Incident roles and teams

 You can configure as many incident roles in FireHydrant as you'd like.
 Incident roles are valuable for quickly delegating responsibilities to responders during an incident.